dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 In an effort to prevent the spread of COVID-19 within communities and across the country, all Canadians are advised to:

-- stay at home unless you have to go to work
+- Stay at home unless you have to go to work
-  - talk to your employer about working at home if possible
+  - Talk to your employer about working at home if possible
-- avoid all non-essential trips in your community
+- Avoid all non-essential trips in your community
-- do not gather in groups
+- Do not gather in groups
-- limit contact with people at higher risk, such as older adults and those in poor health
+- Limit contact with people at higher risk, such as older adults and those in poor health
-- go outside to exercise but stay close to home
+- Go outside to exercise but stay close to home
-- if you leave your home, always keep a distance of at least 2 arms lengths (approximately 2 metres) from others
+- If you leave your home, always keep a distance of at least 2 arms lengths (approximately 2 metres) from others

   - household contacts (people you live with) do not need to distance from each other unless they are sick or have travelled in the last 14 days

 You can go for a walk if you:

-- have not been diagnosed with COVID-19
+- Have not been diagnosed with COVID-19
-- do not have symptoms of COVID-19
+- Do not have symptoms of COVID-19
-- have not travelled outside of Canada in the past 14 days
+- Have not travelled outside of Canada in the past 14 days
-- are not in quarantine (self-isolating)
+- Are not in quarantine (self-isolating)
-- are not isolating
+- Are not isolating

 If you go out for a walk, do not congregate and always practise physical (social) distancing by keeping at least 2 metres apart from others at all times.